igorkry/tnt4j-streams/README.md

  * `StripHeaders` - identifies whether stream should strip WMQ message headers.
 Default value - `true`.
 (Optional)
  * `StreamReconnectDelay` - delay in seconds between queue manager reconnection or failed queue GET iterations.
 Default value - `15sec`.
  (Optional)
+ * `OpenOptions` - defines open options value used to access queue or topic.
+It can define numeric options value or concatenation of MQ constant names/values delimited by `|` symbol.
+If options definition starts with `!`, it means that this options set should be used as complete and passed to Queue Manager without changes.
+By default these open options are appended to predefined set of:

+    Predefined set of open options for queue:
+    * MQOO_FAIL_IF_QUIESCING
+    * MQOO_INPUT_AS_Q_DEF
+    * MQOO_SAVE_ALL_CONTEXT
+    * MQOO_INQUIRE

+    Predefined set of open options for topic:
+    * MQSO_FAIL_IF_QUIESCING
+    * MQSO_CREATE
+    * MQSO_MANAGED - if subscription name is empty
+    * MQSO_RESUME - if subscription name is defined

+    (Optional)

     sample:
 ```xml